 Total Labor Force: 73,968 Total residents in Jackson County, employed: 70,800 Total residents in Jackson County, not working:3,168 Jackson County: Unemployment Rate for January 2019: 4.3% Unemployment Rate for the US in January 2019: 4.0% Unemployment Rate for Michigan in January 2019: 4.0% *Source: March 2019 Labor Market

-As of June 30, 2018, there have been no Jackson County businesses that have closed nor have there been any mass lay-offs in 2018, with the exception of various state-wide closings at Younkers, which includes their Jackson location, as well as the Toys-R-Us store in Jackson.
-Source: WARN Notices for 2018
+As of February 28, 2019, there have been no Jackson County businesses that have closed nor have there been any mass lay-offs in 2019.

 Top Occupations Office and Administrative Support: 10,464 Production Workers: 7,865 Sales: 7,157 Executive, Managers, and Administrators: 6,093 Health Diagnosing and Treating Practitioners: 4,487 Source: Zoom Prospector - Applied Geographic Solutions, 2018 Demographic Estimates for Jackson County.

 Business and Jobs

-Jackson County has a total of 5,994 businesses.
-The leading industries in Jackson County: Health Care and Social Services:1,120 establishments with 15,984 jobs Retail:806 establishments with 9,484 jobs Manufacturing:309 establishments with 6,626 jobs Education:164 establishments with 6,345 jobs Source: Zoom Prospector - Applied Geographic Solutions, 2017 Demographic Estimates for Jackson County.
+Jackson County has a total of 5,965 business establishments.
+In 2017, the leading industries in Jackson County were: Health Care and Social Services:1,299 establishments with 16,232 jobs Retail:784 establishments with 8,748 jobs Manufacturing:300 establishments with 7,689 jobs Education:148 establishments with 5,762 jobs Source: Zoom Prospector - Applied Geographic Solutions, 2018 Demographic Estimates for Jackson County.

 Median household income: $52,653 Total Dwellings: 68,929 Total Owner-Occupied Dwellings: 46,313 Total Renter-Occupied Dwellings: 16,903 Housing Units Occupied: 63,216 Average Sale Price for Residential in 2017: $151,511 Average Sale Price for Residential in 2018: $157,393 Total number of Residential sales in 2018: 1,939 Sources: Jackson Area Association of Realtors, 2018 Statistics, and Zoom Prospector - Applied Geographic Solutions, 2018 Demographic Estimates for Jackson County